Management Accounting Courses

 National Qualifications (N4-N6)

 What does a management accountant do?

-A management accountant combines accounting and financial expertise with general management principles to assist managers in formulating and implementing organisational strategy.
-He or she is a business leader who aims to create value in an organisation by:
+Management accountants combine accounting and financial expertise with general management principles to assist managers in formulating and implementing organisational strategy.
+They are business leaders who aim to create value in an organisation by:

 - Producing reports (that contain both financial and non-financial information) to assist in managing performance and making strategic decisions.

 - Providing managers with commercial and strategic insight.